Master the mundane

 The lazy beginnings

 First, I don’t think I am genetically gifted.
-I am rather short (something between 1,7m and 1,75m) and gain weight, in principle, very fast (which has however some advantages for building muscle).
+I am rather short (around 1,72m) and gain weight, in principle, very fast (which has on the flipside some advantages for building muscle).

-There was one thing in school that I hated, and that was the sport-lesson.
+There was one thing in school that I hated, and that was physical education.

 As teenager I was bone-idle, ate a lot of junk food and played too many video games (like most teens still do these days).

-Only the membership in a football club with regular training spared me the fate of getting a fat and pimpled teen back then.
+Only the membership in a football club with a regular training schedule spared me the fate of getting a fat and pimpled teen back then.

 What is your benefit reading this